Unidata/tds/docs/src/public/adminguide/pages/installation_upgrade/JVMSettings.md

 This directory is created the first time the TDS is deployed to your server.

 The location of this directory is chosen by you, the administrator.
-It is a good idea to locate this directory somewhere separate from `${tomcat_home}` on your file system, as it needs to be persisted between Tomcat upgrades.
+It is a good idea to locate this directory somewhere separate from `${tomcat_home}` on your file system.
+It needs to be persisted between Tomcat upgrades or TDS re-deployments.

-The location of TDS content directory is controlled by the `tds.content.root.path` Java system property using this syntax:
+The location of TDS content directory is controlled by setting the `tds.content.root.path` Java system property using this syntax:
 `-Dtds.content.root.path=path_to_TDS_content_root`

 #### Example setting the TDS content directory